owenzlz/SuperCAF/README.md

 # Inpainting at Modern Camera Resolution by Guided PatchMatch with Auto-Curation

-This repository contains the code and model for the curation module described in our paper:
+This repository contains the code and model for the curation module as well as test dataset described in our paper:
 Inpainting at Modern Camera Resolution by Guided PatchMatch with Auto-Curation by Lingzhi Zhang et al.

 ## High-Resolution Dataset